logzio/data-viz/docs/sources/datasources/azuremonitor.md

 In the query editor for a panel, after choosing your Azure Monitor data source, the first option is to choose a service.
 There are three options here:

+- `Azure Monitor`
+- `Application Insights`
-- Metrics
+- `Azure Log Analytics`
-- Logs
+- `Insights Analytics`
-- Azure Resource Graph

 The query editor changes depending on which one you pick.
-Metrics is the default.
+Azure Monitor is the default.

-In Grafana 7.4, the Azure Monitor query type was renamed to Metrics, and Azure Logs Analytics was renamed to Logs.
-In Grafana 8.0 Application Insights and Insights Analytics is unavailable for new panels, in favor of querying through Metrics and Logs.
+Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

-## Query the Metrics service
+## Query the Azure Monitor service

-The Metrics service provides metrics for all the Azure services that you have running.
+The Azure Monitor service provides metrics for all the Azure services that you have running.
 It helps you understand how your applications on Azure are performing and to proactively find issues affecting your applications.

 If your Azure Monitor credentials give you access to multiple subscriptions, then choose the appropriate subscription first.